-USER is a procedure with one integer argument V. The procedure causes a call to be made to the memory address given by V. Since Hisoft Pascal 4 holds integers in two's complement form (see Appendix 3) then in order to refer to addresses greater than \pounds 7FFF (32767) negative values of V must be used.
-For example \pounds C000 is -16384 and so USER(-16384); would invoke as a call to the memory address \pounds C000.
+USER is a procedure with one integer argument V. The procedure causes a call to be made to the memory address given by V. Since Hisoft Pascal holds integers in two's complement form (see Appendix 3) then in order to refer to addresses greater than f7FFF (32767) negative values of V must be used.
+For example fC000 is -16384 and so USER(-16384); would invoke a a call to the memory address fC000.
 However, when using a constant to refer to a memory address, it is more convenient to use hexadecimal.

-The routine called should finish with a Z80 RET instruction (£C9) and must preserve the IX register.
+The routine called should finish with a ZBO RET instruction (£C9) and must preserve the IX register.